ArturN31/weather-app-test/README.md

 This endpoint is responsible for taking a user's location search (city or postcode), validating it using Zod, and securely converting it into the precise latitude and longitude coordinates required for the weather API.
 It acts as a secure server-side proxy for the OpenWeatherMap Geocoding service.

+### 4. Locations API Endpoint (/api/locations)

+This endpoint is dedicated to delivering the complete, static list of UK locations to the client application.
+It performs a one-time server-side read of the `/data/uk_locations.csv` file, converts the raw CSV stream into a clean JSON array of location objects, and returns the full dataset.

+Designed to be called only once.
+By fetching the dataset in a single request, the data can be stored (memoized) in the client's memory.
+This eliminates network calls for every keystroke, ensuring an instant and highly responsive autocomplete experience for the end-user.

 ### 4. Client-Side UX

 Main Layout prioritises visual fluidity and input usability: